 Object Group Isolation Keys

-Isolation keys create separated indexed data for an object group for analysis and to efficiently use compute.
+Isolation keys separate the indexed data for an object group for analysis filtering and compute efficiency.

 Isolation keys are an optional configuration setting.
-When you define an object group to index data, you can define isolation rules that will separate the indexed data for matching raw source files into separate daily intervals as the data is written into storage.
+When you define an object group to index data, you can define isolation rules to separate the indexed data into different segments of the daily interval as the data is written into storage.

-Isolating the indexed data helps to keep information for related files together for analysis and separated from other, different, files and areas.
-The isolation keys uniquely identify each isolated interval of data and can be used as a filter to specify which subset(s) of data to include in views used for searches/queries or visualizations.
+Isolation is a filtering mechanism to keep information that is specific to one area (such as a customer, team, location, etc.) separated from the information specific to other distinct areas.
+The isolation keys uniquely identify the data associated with each isolated segment and can be used as a filter options to specify which subset(s) of data to include in views used for searches/queries or visualizations.

-From a performance perspective, each live object group is assigned a minimal reserve of dedicated worker resources to watch for and index new files.
-If you create three live object groups, three of those minimal reserves are allocated.
-If one live object group with an isolation rule can do all of the work to index data instead of using multiple live groups with identical processing instructions, it is a much more efficient use of the object group reserve, and more workers remain available for other tasks like queries.
+Isolation also helps to improve worker/compute efficiency for live indexing object groups.
+Each live indexing object group is assigned a minimal reserve of dedicated worker resources to watch for new file notifications and to index new files.
+If you create three live object groups to index three different areas of files, three of those minimal reserves are allocated.
+If one live indexing object group can do the work to index all three sets of objects (files must be in the same bucket, have the same format, compression, and index processing rules), that one minimal reserve of resources is used much more efficiently, and more workers are available to support other object groups or tasks like queries.

 The following image shows a basic representation of different types of log files saved in a customer's raw cloud-storage location.
-With isolation keys, one object group can index and separate the indexed data for its objects and create named isolation slices.
+With isolation keys, one object group could index the different collections of LOG objects.

-The resulting indexed data is stored in separate slices that contain only the data related to an associated isolation key.
-Thus,
+The resulting indexed data is stored in separate segments that contain only the data for an associated isolation key.

 How Isolation Keys Work

-In the same way that object groups use regular expressions to filter the storage objects and find the objects to index, ChaosSearch uses a regular expression to define the isolation key rules for separating the filtered storage files into key-specific index files.
-For example, if your cloud storage has web site authentication log files stored in S3 using the following pathname format:
+In the same way that object groups use regular expressions to filter the storage objects and find the objects to index, ChaosSearch uses a regular expression to define the isolation key rules for separating the matching storage files and their resulting indexed data.
+As a simple example, if your cloud storage has web site authentication log files stored in S3 using the following pathname format:

 app/backup/<site>/auth-records-<date>.log.gz

-You could create isolation keys to separate the indexed data using a regular expression to isolate by each unique site value, for example:
+You could create isolation keys to separate the indexed data for each <site> using a regular expression, for example:

 app/backup/(\S+?)/auth-records*.log.gz